The-3Labs-Team/laravel-googlenews-sitemap/README.md

 $sitemap->writeToDisk();
 ```

+You can use it as a scheduled command, observer etc...

+**Note**: according to ([Google](https://developers.google.com/search/docs/crawling-indexing/sitemaps/news-sitemap)), you should provide articles that are:

-Please remembed that Google News **does not accepts** news older than 2 days ([info](https://developers.google.com/search/docs/crawling-indexing/sitemaps/news-sitemap)).
-Please adapt your collection as well.
+-   No older than 2 days
+-   No more than 60 items

 ## Testing